-Still, you’ve presumably had a tee that looked good on the hanger but felt wrong on your body, If you’re Googling this. perhaps the verge rides up, the sleeves pinch, or the collar feels tight.
+If you’re like me, you’ve probably bought a T-shirt that looked perfect on the hanger but felt completely wrong once you wore it.
+Maybe the hem rides up, the sleeves pinch your arms, or the collar feels tighter than it should.

-You’ll get simple tests, measurement tips in inches, and USA brand context so you can shop smarter online and in-store.
-We’ll show you exactly how to know if t shirt is too small with quick mirror checks, movement tests, and fabric clues.
+You’ll learn quick mirror checks, easy movement tests, and smart measuring tips in inches so you can shop confidently both online and in-store.
+We’ll show you exactly how to tell if a t-shirt is too small with quick mirror checks, movement tests, and fabric clues.

 You’ll also learn fixes, care steps, and when to exchange so you keep the tees you love and ditch the ones that don’t fit.